Characterizing the effect of retractions on publishing careers: Results

-Interestingly, the distribution of the year of the author's last paper in relation to the retraction year reveals a noteworthy trend, with approximately 25\% of authors leaving their publishing careers around the time of retraction (Figure~\ref{mainfig:attrition_exploration}a).
-Specifically, 16.2\% leave in the year of retraction (year 0), 4.6\% depart shortly before (year -1), and 4.2\% leave in the year following their retraction (year 1).
-In addition to exploring these aggregate patterns, we further investigate the probability of authors remaining in scientific publishing across different academic ages (Supplementary Figure~\ref{supplementaryfig:attrition_barplot_byAge}), replicating Figure~\ref{mainfig:attrition_exploration}a but disaggregated by age.
-We find that early career authors, specifically those within 0-3 years from their first publication, are significantly more likely to leave publishing.
-Furthermore, we examine if author order, affiliation rank, and retraction reason is associated with authors' continuity in publishing, as illustrated in Supplementary Figures~\ref{supplementaryfig:attrition_barplot_byAuthorOrder} to \ref{supplementaryfig:attrition_barplot_byAffRank}.
-These figures provide valuable insights into the possible factors that are associated with authors persisting or not in publishing careers.
+Next, we categorize retracted authors into three groups based on the relationship between their retraction year and their departure from scientific publishing: those who left publishing careers (i) around the time of retraction (years 0 and -1; blue in Figure 1), (ii) after retraction (years 1 onward, pink in Figure 1) or continue to have ongoing careers, and (iii) before retraction (years -2 and earlier, grey in Figure 1a).
+A notable trend is revealed, showing that approximately 45.9\% of authors who have left their publishing careers do so around the time of retraction (Figure 1a, note that authors with ongoing publishing careers in 2020 are not included in this panel).
+Specifically, 29\% leave in the year of retraction (year 0), 16.9\% depart shortly before (year -1).
+In addition to exploring this aggregate pattern, we further investigate the probability of authors remaining in scientific publishing across different academic ages (Supplementary Figure 2), replicating Figure 1a but disaggregated by age.
+Our analysis reveals that early-career authors, specifically those whose retraction falls within 0-3 years from their first publication, are much more likely to leave publishing when experiencing a retraction.
+Furthermore, we explore these patterns by affiliation rank, author order, and retraction reason (Supplementary Figures 3-5).
+We find, descriptively, that authors whose papers were retracted due to misconduct and plagiarism are more likely to leave in the retraction window compared to those retracted for a mistake.